COVID-19 Visitor Restrictions

 - Only 1 visitor allowed for entire visit (i.e. cannot rotate out with multiple visitors for same patient)

 - Visitor is to remain in the designated area (ED room, OP waiting area, clinic room or waiting area) and not wander through the department or building.

 - On arrival, begin communicating to patient and visitor that the visitor is only allowed in the immediate setting and will not be allowed to stay if the patient is admitted.

 Illnesses and injuries often don't align with your schedule.
 Whether you're coming down with a cold or battling a sprain, the Greater Regional Health urgent care clinic is here to help you get care when you need it.
 Staffed by nurse practitioners, we're by your side to help you get back to feeling your best.
-The urgent care walk-in clinic has been open since 2016 and is located at the South Entrance of the Medical Arts Plaza.

 Our goal is to provide easy access to quality care during normal business hours, but on nights, weekends and holidays, too.
 Our walk-in clinic offers convenient urgent care hours, staying open until 7:30pm on weekdays and open on Saturdays and Sundays.